Former Tiger taking over Horned Frog women's program.

 In 2011, Walker guided Collins to All-Conference USA First Team honors and Slupska to C-USA Newcomer of the Year, both being first-ever selections for the program.

 In his first season as head coach, Walker led the Lady Tigers to a 9-13 mark.
 In the fall of 2008, Walker coached Murdock and Marjorie Ondeck to the semifinals of the 2008 ITA Southeast Regional in Winston-Salem, N.C.
 Murdock and Ondeck defeated doubles tandems from No. 13 Clemson, No. 17 North Carolina and No. 25 Tennessee on their way to the semifinals.

-Walker, a native of Jackson, Tenn., played for Memphis from 2001-04, teaming with current assistant coach Ben Stapp in his first season to become the highest-ranked doubles tandem in school history, ranking No. 12 in the country at the end of the 2001 fall season.
+Walker, a native of Jackson, Tenn., played for Memphis from 2001-04, teaming with current assistant coach Ben Stapp in his first season.
+The duo became the highest-ranked doubles tandem in school history, ranking No. 12 in the country at the end of the 2001 fall season.
 Walker was also a nationally-ranked singles player, climbing as high as No. 48 in the country.
 He won 54 singles matches, playing primarily at the No. 1 and 2 positions during his three-year Tigers career.
 He was 64-29 in doubles.
 He was the school's first Conference USA first team honoree and also was named to the C-USA Men's Tennis All-Decade Team (1995-2005).